helena-intel/openvino/docs/get_started/get_started.md

 .. tab:: macOS

+For details, see the following sections in the [installation instructions](../install_guides/installing-openvino-macos.md):
-Intel® Processor Graphics (GPU) and Intel® Neural Compute Stick 2 processors are not compatible with macOS*.
+* Steps for Intel® Neural Compute Stick 2

 @endsphinxdirective